CarlSargunar/Umbraco-Docker/Article_2.md

 ### Dockerfile

 In the previous article we created 2 docker containers, each with their own Dockerfiles.
 These Dockerfiles have one purpose - to define the image that the container will use.
+It starts with defining what the base image will be, and then it defines the commands that will be run when the container is started.
+The advice I've always been given is to use many small steps in the Dockerfile, and to use a consistant image for containers.
+The aim is always to keep the container image size as small as possible to keep resource use down and set you up for scalability from day 1.

+Additional to defining the starting container size you can really do everything you can in the commandline in a Docker File including and not restricted to

+- Run commands, which in turn can do basically anything you want including
+    - Downloading dependancies and installing packages
+    - Compiling code
+    - Running tests
+    - Attaching databases, starting indexes
+    - Copying/deleting files, images, directories
+    - Anything you can do on the command line
+- Defining environmental variables
+- Expose ports from the contaienr to the outside world
+- Defining the startup command for the container, the process which will run when the container is started.

+With a docker file we can create a docker image, which can be saved locally, or pushed to a private or public repository, and re-used by other applications.

 ### Docker Compose